divriots/action-dsd-release/README.md

 **Required: yes**

-This is the API token you can generate on https://design-systems.dev
+This is the API token you can generate on https://design-systems.dev.
+To get/generate it, go to the settings of your organization, then look for the **REST API Token** option available in the integrations tab

 We recommend you set it up as an action secret and use it as documented in the example section